 - Strengthen company culture

-While there are no hard dollar figures associated with the above, the soft cost advantages afforded by a PEO partnership strengthen your organization on a foundational level.
+While there are no hard dollar figures associated with the above, the soft cost advantages afforded by a PEO partnership strengthen businesses on a foundational level.

 - Workers’ compensation